Gottfried Hornik: Guest performances

 In the 1976/77 season, Hornik appeared in the title role of Alban Berg's Wozzeck at la Scala in Milan.

 In 1980 and 1981, he was engaged at the Salzburg Easter Festival as Klingsor in Wagner's Parsifal.
 In 1983 and 1984, he appeared as Faninal at the Salzburg Festival, with Herbert von Karajan conducting.
 In 1989, he returned to Salzburg as Angelotti in Puccini's Tosca.

 Since the 1980s, Hornik appeared regularly at the Deutsche Oper Berlin, as 1988 as Alberich.
-He performed at the Paris Opera in 1981 as Faninal, at the Teatro Colon in Buenos Aires in 1983 as Papageno, at the Oper Köln in 1983 as Klingsor, and at the Royal Opera House in London in 1987 as Faninal.
+He performed at the Paris Opera in 1981 as Faninal, at the Teatro Colón in Buenos Aires in 1983 as Papageno, at the Cologne Opera in 1983 as Klingsor, and at the Royal Opera House in London in 1987 as Faninal.

 In October 1986, he first appeared at the Metropolitan Opera, again as Faninal.
 It was followed by over 50 performances, including Papageno, Frank in Die Fledermaus by Johann Strauss, and Wozzeck.

 In 1992, he appeared as Orest at the New Music Hall (Meggaron Mousikis Athenon) in Athens.
-At the Graz Opera House, he performed the title role of Moses in a production of Schoenberg's Moses and Aron in 1998.
+At the Graz Opera House, he performed the title role of Moses in a production of Schoenberg's Moses und Aron in 1998.
 In September 2007, he made another guest appearance at the Stadttheater Klagenfurt, where his career had begun in the 1960s, in the speaking role as the music teacher in Ariadne auf Naxos.